tongnie/tensorlib/README.md

 The objective function of Schatten p-norm minimization is formulated as:

 More details can be found in our paper.
-The preprint version can be found at [arXiv](https://arxiv.org/abs/2205.09390), and the published version can be found at xxx.
+The preprint version can be found at [arXiv](https://arxiv.org/abs/2205.09390), and the published version can be found at the TRC publisher.

 ## Solving algorithm
 We solve this non-convex problem by using Alternating Direction Method of Multipliers (ADMM) and Generalized Soft Thresholding (GST).